igpa-uillinois/.github/profile/README.md

 ---

 ## About This Project

 Illinois has struggled for decades with persistent fiscal pressures.
-Fiscal Futures tracks and analyzes:
+Fiscal Futures tracks and analyzes the Fiscal Gap.
+It also dives into the  data for each of these topics:
 - Own-source revenues and federal transfers
 - Medicaid, healthcare, and social spending
 - Pensions, debt, and tax refunds